AARST-NRPP Certified Radon Testing (Certified Residential Measurement & Multifamily Measurement Certificate)

-ScanTech has been specializing in both short and long term radon testing and consulting for nearly 15 years in cities throughout Texas including the Dallas – Fort Worth region, Austin, Houston and San Antonio.
+ScanTech has been specializing in both short and long term radon testing and consulting for over 17 years in cities throughout Texas including the Dallas – Fort Worth region, Austin, Houston and San Antonio.
 We routinely turnaround projects ranging from memory care / assisted living facilities to multi-family dwellings, apartment buildings, commercial properties and luxury high rises.

 In addition to experience, we are also certified by one of the top radon organizations in the United States.

 Former AARST-NRPP Nationally Certified Radon Residential Measurement Provider ID # 108991 RT

 Former ARP (AARST Radon Professional) Measurement Professional with Multi-Family Measurement Certificate

 These certifications are necessary for HUD LEAN (for Multi-Family Buildings / Apartments), HUD MAP (Skilled Nursing & Assisted Living Facilities), Fannie Mae, Freddie Mac and GSA radon professional requirements.

 Current MAP requirements allow a 25% ground floor sampling variance from the ANSI-AARST testing protocol.
 However, if any of the units come back at or above 4 pCi/L, 100% ground floor testing is required.
 You can find the current radon policy in Chapter 9.5.C of the MAP guide: https://www.hud.gov/sites/documents/4430GHSGG-BM.PDF

 Attached is a 2018 radon update from Pat Burke that supplements the existing policy: Radon Technical Updates Pat Burke November 2018

 Multifamily has proposed eliminating the 25% sampling variance and requiring 100% ground floor testing.
 If approved, this change would go into effect when the new MAP guide is published.
 The guide is still going through review. (from a memo dated Aug 5th, 2020)